Zigl3ur/api-portfolio/README.md

 ## Api for my portfolio website

-- `/api/music` fetch lastfm to get the music im listenning to
+- `/api/music` fetch lastfm to get the music im listening to